OCHA-DAP/hdx-python-api/README.md

 You can get all the resources from a list of datasets as follows:

     resources = Dataset.get_all_resources(datasets)

+#### Dataset Date

+Dataset date is a mandatory field in HDX.
+This date is the date of the data in the dataset, not to be confused with when data was last added/changed in the dataset.

+To retrieve the dataset date as a datetime.datetime object, you can do:

+    dataset_date = dataset.get_dataset_date()

+The method below allows you to set the dataset's date using a datetime.datetime object:

+    dataset.set_dataset_date(DATETIME.DATETIME OBJECT)

+As a convenience, there are methods that allow getting and setting the dataset date as/from a string.
+You can supply a [date format](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).
+If you don't, the format is assumed to be [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) eg. 2007-01-25T12:00:00Z.

+    dataset.get_dataset_date_as_string('FORMAT')
+    dataset.set_dataset_date_from_string('DATE', 'FORMAT')

 #### Expected Update Frequency